Nu Skin Review

 My Final Advice:

-You will end up investing more money and time than you will earn.
-It is such a small percentage that actually makes a good profit from MLMs.
+Because you will end up investing more money and time than you will earn.
+There is such a small percentage that actually makes a good profit from MLMs.

-I believe you have to have a huge network in the form of business contacts or a comprehensive email list to be able to succeed.
-You cannot just turn to family and friends, or people crossing your path, to make money with MLMs.
+With that said, I believe you have to have a huge network of business contacts or a comprehensive email list to be able to succeed.
+You can’t just turn to family and friends, or people crossing your path to make money with MLMs.

 You will not sell enough products to benefit financially without help expanding your network.